Nasahist LA Side Effects

 Generic name: guaifenesin / phenylpropanolamine

 Note: This document contains side effect information about guaifenesin / phenylpropanolamine.
-Some of the dosage forms listed on this page may not apply to the brand name Nasahist LA.
+Some dosage forms listed on this page may not apply to the brand name Nasahist LA.

 Applies to guaifenesin/phenylpropanolamine: oral capsule extended release, oral liquid, oral tablet, oral tablet extended release.